 clocks

-the clock library provides a way to create timed function calls: loops, repetition, and delays. synchronization is possible and time base can come from a variety of sources. the clock library uses lua coroutines.
+The clock library provides a way to create timed function calls: loops, repetition, and delays.
+Synchronization is possible and the timebase can come from a variety of sources.
+The clock library uses Lua coroutines.

 commands